-by alyceinwonderland almost 4 years ago
+by alyceinwonderland about 4 years ago

 Four beautiful years.
 She had sat at this dining room table, polished every day by ol' reliable Miss Hamm, when they ate their first dinner of lamb cutlet, squash, and fingerling potatoes.
 He was all razor sharp grins as she giggled at the pieces of potato that he purposefully left dangling at the side of his smile.